“Resilient by Design”: Patrick Laird on What Berkeley Gives and Expects in Return

 “I realized the experience I had growing up was vastly different than a lot of people across the United States,” he says.
 “I grew up in a small town on the Central Coast.
 Two parents, older siblings who went to college—it was just expected.”

 “Not every student arrives with the same academic support system,” Laird says.
-In many cases, parents care deeply about education but are working multiple jobs and simply don’t have the time or resources to offer the same level of guidance.
+In many cases, parents care deeply about education but are tethered to the system — working multiple jobs to provide for their family — and simply don’t have the time or the resources necessary to offer the same level of guidance.

 Berkeley doesn’t soften that reality.